dimitryors/pregel/README.md

 * `vertex:send_message(receiver_id, msg)` - send message to vertex with ID `receiver_id`

+:ledger: Also, under the hood, every contact with other node uses message passing, so you may have ability to send arbitrary message to other nodes using so-called `mpool`.
+For more reference on this, please, see the source code.

 **Aggregation API**

 > Pregel aggregators are a mechanism for global communication, monitoring, and